Course Code: REL-RT-0-HMKLR

 Tameika McLean, MS, OTR/L, CAPS, ECHM

 Tameika McLean is an occupational therapist working in the Washington, DC area.
 She has worked in the acute care, acute rehabilitation, subacute rehabilitation, skilled nursing, and outpatient settings.
 She graduated from Columbia University with an MS in Occupational Therapy in 2014.

 Disclosure: Tameika McLean, MS, OTR/L, CAPS, ECHM has declared that no conflict of interest, Relevant Financial Relationship or Relevant Non-Financial Relationship exists.

-The target audience for this course is: Occupational Therapists; in the following settings: Post-Acute Care.
+The target audience for this course is: Introductory level Occupational Therapists; in the following settings: Post-Acute Care.

 Relias will be transparent in disclosing if any commercial support, sponsorship or co-providership is present prior to the learner completing the course.